-This technical laboratory course addresses knowledge and skills related to child growth and development from prenatal through school-age children, equipping students with child development skills, Students use these skills to promote the well-being and healthy development of children and investigate careers related to the care and education of children.
+through school-age children, equipping students with child development skills, Students use these skills to promote the wellbeing and healthy development of children and investigate careers related to the care and education of children.

 Human Growth and Development (HUGRDEV)

-Course #: 08936 Credits: 1 EIMS #: 13014300 Grades: 10-12
+Course #: 08936 Credits: 1

+EIMS #: 13014300 Grades: 10-12

+This course is an examination of human (development across

-This course is an examination of human development across the lifespan with emphasis upon research, theoretical perspectives, and common physical, cognitive, emotional, and social developmental milestones.
+Ihis course is an examination of human development across the lifespan with emphasis upon research, theoretical perspectives, and common physical, cognitive, emotional, and social developmental milestones.
 The course covers material that is generally taught in a postsecondary, one-semester introductory course in developmental psychology or human development.